chandlerroth/v0-boilerplate/README.md

 This is a simple way to deploy and test your component.
 It's a good way to get started and see how your component will look in the wild.
 It also comes out of the box with:

-- shadcn component library
+- ✅ shadcn support
-- Dark Mode support
+- ✅ Dark Mode support